You are here:

 • Widows and orphans of the fallen

-• Victims of war among the civilian population
+• War victims among the civilian population

 Group of persons:

-• other beneficiaries
+• Other beneficiaries

 Exclusion: NVA (National People's Army)': Responsibility in Wilhelmshaven, at the Unfallkasse Bund und Bahn, Weserstraße 47, 26382 Wilhelmshaven